The following table details the safeguarding contacts within the School.

 Website, Apps and social networks to be aware of:

-Please click here to view a list of Apps, websites and social media networks that may pose a risk for our children.
+Please click HERE to view a list of Apps, websites and social media networks that may pose a risk for our children.
 These sites have been bought to our attention by our local Safeguarding Board.
-You can also click here to find links to letters are sent home by the school when we feel it necessary to notify parents of potential safeguarding risks.

 Further information for parents